 In 1952 he gave up music.
 He said, “I wanted to go to school… I wanted some school background in me, and I asked my Dad if I could stop, and I went to school because I honestly wanted my college diploma.”

-Sugar Chile returned to school and finished high school at just 15 years old.
-He graduated from Olivet College with a history degree and the Detroit Institute of Technology with a psychology degree.
+Sugar Chile returned to school and finished high school at 15 years old.
+He graduated from Olivet College with a history degree and from the Detroit Institute of Technology with a psychology degree.
 He worked for his Uncle Frank’s chiropractor business after graduating.

 Robinson worked for WGPR-TV in the 1960s and established a recording studio and tiny record labels in Detroit.
 He ran his own Lendo/Lando and Autocap labels in the 1960s while working for the family business.
 Rufus Wonder, Little Stevie’s cousin, and The Superlatives had minor hits on these labels.
-From 1962 to 1996, he also worked part-time selling television commercials for the nearby broadcaster WGPR-TV.
+From 1962 to 1996, he worked part-time selling television commercials for the nearby broadcaster WGPR-TV.

 “No one told me I was making history.”

 In 2002, he performed at a special concert honoring Detroit music.
-His 1950 “Go Boy Go!” recording was used in a Dockers television ad in 2006.
+His 1950 “Go Boy Go!” recording was used in a Dockers television ad 2006.